 Todd is a huge fan of the 1982 film The Thing and founded the fandom community Outpost #31.
 He located the remote filming location on the British Columbia/Alaska border in 2003 and has a feature commentary and documentaries on the recent Blu-ray releases.

 Todd enjoys reading, movies, nature, fitness, travel, and being out on the water.
-He lives with his wife Valerie in Southwest Florida in the town of Englewood.
+He lives with his wife Valerie in Southwest Florida, where he is at work researching and outlining his second novel, Hurricane Hole.

 Encountering a curious Blue shark off Rhode Island.